OSVR/OSVR-HDK-MCU-Firmware/README.md

 Open the solution file in the `Source Code` folder, and build one of the variants, selected using the configuration menu (where you might see "Release" or "Debug" in Visual Studio).

 ### Makefile
-Open a command prompt: to make it easier (to avoid needing to provide a full path to `make` in the shell tools subdirectory of the Atmel Studio install directory or install your own copy of `make` using [chocolatey](https://chocolatey.org) ) you can choose Tools, Command Prompt in Atmel Studio to open one with the PATH already extended.
+Open a command prompt: to make it easier (to avoid needing to provide a full path to `make` in the `shelltools` subdirectory of the Atmel Studio install directory or install your own copy of `make` using [chocolatey](https://chocolatey.org) ) you can choose Tools, Command Prompt in Atmel Studio to open one with the PATH already extended.
+You also need git on your path, for automatic version stamping of builds based on tags - you may instead pass `GIT=c:/path/to/git.exe` as an argument to `make` if git isn't on your PATH.

 Change directory to the source tree, subdirectory `Source Code/Embedded/makefile-build`.
 Here, you can run `make` (or `make all`) to build all variants (not just the main variants listed above) and copy their hex files, renamed after their makefile target, to the current directory.
-Of course, `make hdk2` or any other single target name will just make that one target. `make help` will list some information - but open the Makefile in a text editor for more help.
+Of course, `make hdk2svr` or any other single target name will just make that one target. `make help` will list some information - but open the Makefile in a text editor for more help.

-This build system should be portable to non-Windows installs of `avr-gcc` with `avr-libc`, but has not been tested.
+This build system is portable to non-Windows installs of `avr-gcc` with `avr-libc`, but has not been rigorously tested on other platforms.
 The Atmel Studio bundled toolchain reports the following:

 ```
 > avr-gcc -v